mondongos/web-crawl/README.md

 ### Testing
 Run unit tests by running `npm run test`.

-I used Jest as my testing framework.
+I felt it was important to test on a real site to begin with.
 I picked the website for [Four Seasons Ventures](https://www.four-seasons-ventures.com/) for my tests because it's a small site, I know the people who own it and I know its not going to change much.

-I am aware that if changes are made to the website, some of my tests will break.
-I could refactor the tests but in the interest of time, I did not.
+I need to mock my unit tests because, in their current state, many of the tests would break if changes were made to the website.

 Note: testing takes some time because the async callbacks.
 When testing the `runWebCrawler` method, I had to `setTimeout` at 15 seconds as Jest has a default timeout of 5 seconds.